 Safety Week

-Welcome to Housing & Residential Life’s Spring Safety Week!
+Welcome to Housing & Residential Life’s Fall Safety Week!
 We all have a role in keeping your communities safe.
 Our Safety Week motto is A Safer U Starts With You.

 We’re sharing safety tips and campus safety resources, and hosting events to highlight actions you can take to keep yourself and others safe while exploring campus.
 Learn how you can participate – and maybe win a cool prize!